3mdeb/fwupd-bsd-documentation/dragonflybsd/testing-theory/dragonflybsd_regression_Q&A.md

 **What tests should be added?**

 All functionalities that will be added should have tests.
-More it will be possible to describe in detail after the implementation is completed.
+It will be possible to describe in more detail after the implementation is completed.

-What we would probably like to check:
+What we probably would  like to check:

 Values ​​from the ESRT table, however, a tool from [this site](https://reviews.freebsd.org/rG24f398e7a153a05a7e94ae8dd623e2b6d28d94eb) is needed.
 It seems that API will be compatible so one might work after updating EFI-specific including having the form like `dev/efi/efi.h`.

+Most propably for ESRT tables test we will use `kenv` tool.

 Features to be added: